Siege of Fallujah (2016): Enforced disappearances and executions

-As the Iraqi Army tightened its grip on the city, local reports indicated that ISIL grew bloodier and more desperate.
-On 30 March, a commander of the Iraqi Popular Mobilization units, Colonel Mahmoud Mardi Jumaili said ISIL killed 35 people in the central district Fallujah on Wednesday after accusing them of attempting to escape from the city.
-On 4 April, ISIL burned 15 civilians to death for trying to escape Fallujah.
+As the Iraqi Army tightened its siege of the city, local reports indicated that ISIL grew bloodier and more desperate, terrorizing and increasing its aggression against Fallujah's residents.
+ISIL death squads were reportedly roaming the streets, saying they will kill anybody in Fallujah who leaves their house or waves a white flag.

+On 30 March, a commander of the Popular Mobilization Forces units, Colonel Mahmoud Mardi Jumaili, said ISIL killed 35 people in the central district of Fallujah after accusing them of attempting to escape from the city.
+On 4 April, ISIL reportedly burned 15 civilians to death for trying to escape Fallujah.
 On 14 April, a security source said ISIL militants began a massive offensive in the al-Halabese and al-Bualawan areas of Western Fallujah, abducting at least 100 Iraqi civilians.
 ISIL elements took the abducted civilians to the organization's prisons in the city.
-ISIL death squads were roaming the streets, saying they will kill anybody in Fallujah who leaves their house or waves a white flag.

-Iraqi pro-government militia groups also participated in systematically abducting and executing civilians who fled the area, claiming that they were associated with ISIS.
-It has since become clear that (Shia) militia groups deliberately targeted families who were known to be Sunni Arabs for the furtherance of their sectarian agenda.
-In several instances, entire families were either disappeared or executed, which lent evidence to the fact that fighting ISIS was often a pretext.
-Most of those civilians abducted by the militias were disappeared; to this day, their location remains unknown.
+Iraqi pro-government militia groups also participated in systematically abducting and executing civilians who fled the area, claiming that they were associated with ISIL.
+It has since become clear that the Shia militia groups (associated with the Popular Mobilization Forces) deliberately targeted families who were known to be Sunni Arabs for the furtherance of their sectarian agenda.
+In several instances, entire families were either disappeared or executed, which lent evidence to the fact that fighting ISIL was often a pretext for sectarian violence.
+Most of those civilians abducted by the militias were disappeared; to this day, their locations and whereabouts remain unknown.

-In 2020, the United Nations Assistance Mission in Iraq (UNAMI) and the Office of the United Nations High Commissioner for Human Rights (OHCHR) published a report regarding the enforced disappearances from Anbar governorate during this time.
+In 2020, the United Nations Assistance Mission in Iraq (UNAMI) and the Office of the United Nations High Commissioner for Human Rights (OHCHR) published a report regarding the enforced disappearances from Anbar province during this time.
 Evidence included in the report estimated that around 1,000 civilians were subject to enforced disappearances and "related violations."
 However, there is credible evidence that the number of individuals forcibly disappeared from Fallujah and surrounding areas, both during the siege and in the subsequent battle, is much higher.
 The report also notes that little progress has been made in locating forcibly disappeared civilians.

-For more information on violations in 2015-2016 in the Anbar governorate, see Third Battle of Fallujah.
+For more information on violations in 2015-2016 in the Anbar province, see Third Battle of Fallujah.